-SAMS is a charitable organisation (009206) with a membership that elects the governing Council.
-It is also a Company Limited by Guarantee registered in Scotland (SC 009292) and operates two wholly owned subsidiary companies: SAMS Research Services Ltd (SRSL) - a specialist marine consultancy - and SAMS Ltd. It is an academic partner of the University of the Highlands and Islands.
+SAMS is a charitable organisation (009206) with a membership that elects the Board members following a recruitment process.
+It is also a Company Limited by Guarantee registered in Scotland (SC 009292) and operates two wholly owned subsidiary companies: SAMS Enterprise - a specialist marine consultancy - and SAMS Ltd. It is an academic partner of the University of the Highlands and Islands.

 ... is to increase, communicate and use our understanding of the oceans for the public good by

 - >creating new knowledge through transformational scientific enquiry

 - >disseminating that knowledge through inspirational education and public outreach

 - >deploying that knowledge to solve real-world problems

 We strive to be a world-class marine science enterprise that underpins regional, national and international policy, and societal action to secure healthy and sustainable oceans.

 SAMS is governed by an independent non-executive Board that meets five times a year.
 Ultimate legal responsibility for SAMS' operations rests with the Board.
 The Board appoints the Director and delegates the running of SAMS to the Director and the executive team.